mathewgomas-alfred/mathewgomas.io/untranslatable_pages/auto_build_script.rst

 Most of the dependencies you will need to build Krita is available at `the KDE binary factory <https://binary-factory.kde.org/job/Krita_Nightly_Windows_Dependency_Build/>`_.
 You will get a zip archive from that link.
 After downloading, unpack the archive to a place you like.

-Besides the dependencies you get from the binary factory, you will also need CMake, Python 3.6, and Boost (if your GCC version is not 7.3 -- it is highly probably the case if you have just downloaded installed MinGW).
+Besides the dependencies you get from the binary factory, you will also need CMake, Python 3.8, and Boost (if your GCC version is not 7.3 -- it is highly probably the case if you have just downloaded installed MinGW).

 To install CMake and Boost, open Msys shell and enter ``pacman -S mingw-w64-x86_64-cmake mingw-w64-x86_64-boost``.

-The Python installer can be downloaded from `its official website <https://www.python.org/downloads/release/python-369/>`_.
-It is important to use Python 3.6 and not 3.5 or 3.7 or other versions.
+The Python installer can be downloaded from `its official website <https://www.python.org/downloads/release/python-383/>`_.
+It is important to use Python 3.8 and not 3.5 or 3.7 or 3.9 or other versions.

 Fetch the sources
 -----------------